andresmao23/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 * No more javascripts, exercise 10
 * Dont just count your directories, make your directories count, exercise 11
 * Whats new, exercise 12
+* Being unique is better than being perfect, exercise 13